Rodolfo Neri Vela

 Rodolfo Neri Vela (born 19 February 1952) is a Mexican scientist and astronaut who flew aboard a NASA Space Shuttle mission in the year 1985.
-He is the second Latin American to have traveled to space.
+He is the second Latin American to have traveled to space after Cuban cosmonaut Arnaldo Tamayo Méndez.

 Personal

 Neri was born in Chilpancingo, Guerrero, Mexico.
 He is a professor for the Telecommunications Department in the Electrical Engineering Division of the Engineering Faculty, at the National Autonomous University of Mexico (UNAM).
 He is of Native American, Spanish and Italian ancestry.

 Education

 Neri was a High School student at Escuela Nacional Preparatoria 2.
 Neri received a bachelor's degree in mechanical and electrical engineering, National Autonomous University of Mexico (UNAM) 1975, and received a master's degree in science, specialized in telecommunications systems, in 1976 from the University of Essex, England.
 Neri then received a doctorate degree in electromagnetic radiation from the University of Birmingham in 1979 and performed one year of postdoctoral research in waveguides at the University of Birmingham.